tunjid/me/readme.md

 "Me" is a Kotlin Multiplatform playground for ideas that pop into my head around app architecture.
 These ideas typically center around state, and it's production; a repository of "what ifs?".

-It's an attempt to envision what building apps will look like in the near future, with novel/experimental implementations of fundamental app architecture units including:
+It follows the modern android development [architecture guide](https://developer.android.com/topic/architecture), and attempts to extend it to envision what building apps will look like in the near future, with novel/experimental implementations of fundamental app architecture units including:

 * Navigation